+Accounting MSA

-Accounting MS
+Major: Accounting

-Major: Accounting Degree Awarded: Master of Science (MS) Calendar Type: Quarter Minimum Required Credits: 45.0 Classification of Instructional Programs (CIP) code: 30.7104 Standard Occupational Classification (SOC) code: 11-3031
+Degree Awarded: Master of Science (MS)

+Classification of Instructional Programs (CIP) code: 30.7104 Standard Occupational Classification (SOC) code: 11-3031

 The Master of Science in Accounting is a market-driven degree designed to prepare students to become leaders in the field.
 The program deepens students' understanding of accounting concepts, sharpens business acumen, and provides the analytical and communication skills needed to become a successful accounting professional.
-The MS in Accounting degree prepares students for the CPA Exam and beyond.
-The program combines theory with practice, encouraging MS in Accounting students to become well-connected to the dynamic accounting industry and share their expertise with the community through programs such as VITA (Volunteer Income Tax Assistance).
+The Master of Science in Accounting degree prepares students for the CPA Exam and beyond.
+The program combines theory with practice, encouraging Master of Science in Accounting students to become well-connected to the dynamic accounting industry and share their expertise with the community through programs such as VITA (Volunteer Income Tax Assistance).

-The selective, 45.0-credit MS in Accounting is a full-time program delivered on campus and is designed for students who hold a bachelor's degree in the area of accounting from an AACSB-accredited (or equivalent) institution.
+The selective, 45.0-credit Master of Science in Accounting is a full-time program delivered on campus and is designed for students who hold a bachelor's degree in the area of accounting from an AACSB-accredited (or equivalent) institution.
 Applicants must have earned a minimum grade of 3.0 on a 4-point scale in their junior- and senior-level accounting classes and an overall GPA of 3.0 (B) or above.